Unveiling the Wonders and Critical Importance of Pollination Imagine a world devoid of apples, almonds, coffee, chocolate, and most of the...

 - Nectar:

-Primarily water and sugars (sucrose, glucose, fructose), but also
+- Composition: Primarily water and sugars (sucrose, glucose,

-contains amino acids, lipids, vitamins, minerals, and other compounds in
+fructose), but also contains amino acids, lipids, vitamins, minerals, and

 - Pollen:

-especially bees.
-Bees collect pollen specifically to feed their larvae.
+for pollinators, especially bees.
+Bees collect pollen specifically to

 Yes, absolutely.
 While flowering plants